vialdevelopment/guerrilla/docs/Setup.md

 }
 ```

-Consult the javadoc of `io.github.vialdevelopment.guerrillagradle.GuerrillaGradleExtension`
+Consult the javadoc of `io.github.vialdevelopment.guerrillagradle.GuerrillaGradleExtension` for more info about these options.

 ### Runtime
 ```groovy